ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/operations/maintenance/backup/faq.markdown

 ###Is there a one-time backup?

-No. Backup is an ongoing task and is meant to back your data up continuously.
+Yes.
+Although [backup is a vital ongoing task](../../../../studio/database/tasks/backup-task#periodic-backup-creation) and is meant to back your data up continuously, you can also use [one-time manual backups](../../../../studio/database/tasks/backup-task#manually-creating-one-time-backups) (e.g. before upgrading or other maintenance).

-* If you wish, you can trigger it for immediate execution and then disable or delete the task.
 * You can also use [Smuggler](../../../../client-api/smuggler/what-is-smuggler#what-is-smuggler) as an equivalent of a full backup for a single [export](../../../../client-api/smuggler/what-is-smuggler#export) operation.

 ---

 ###How do I create a backup of my cluster configuration?

-Only database contents can be backed up.
+Only database contents and indexes can be backed up.
-Cluster configuration and nodes setup can be easily re-created, no special backup procedure is needed for it.
+Cluster configuration and nodes setup can be re-created, so no special backup procedure is needed for it.

 ---